benhook1013/space-game/PLAN.md

 ---

 ### 🧪 17.
-Testing & QA (Manual-Only, Branch-Based)
+Testing & QA (Manual)

 - Manual testing only (no automated tests yet)
-- `develop` branch deploys to staging
-- `main` branch deploys to production
 - Use `PLAYTEST_CHECKLIST.md` for each play session
 - Optional `playtest_logs/` to track regressions
-- GitHub Actions or hosting config should:
-  - Auto-deploy `develop` to a test/staging URL
-  - Auto-deploy `main` to production
+- A single `main` branch is fine; create feature branches as needed
+- Hosting or CI can auto-deploy `main` when ready

 ---

 ### 📚 18.
 Documentation

-- [ ] `README.md`
+- [x] Initial `README.md`
-  - Prompt Codex:
-    > Document the codebase with setup, build, PWA install, and multiplayer design notes.
+  - Update with setup, build, PWA install, and multiplayer design notes as the project evolves
 - [ ] Inline Dart docstrings and code comments
 - [ ] Keep `DESIGN.md` and `networking.md` updated